usnistgov/OSCAL/docs/content/learnmore/index.md

 ## Get Involved

-To learn more about how you can get involved, [contact us](contact)!
+To learn more about how you can get involved, [contact us](contact).